 The key sales skills need to succeed in today’s business environment are very different from 5 or 10 years ago.
 The influence of digital media, the internet and access to unlimited amounts of information online, means everything has changed.

 The rules and interactions between sellers and buyers are being rewritten.
-A new type of buyer has entered the sales process, one who is practically a digital native, informed, armed with information and couldn’t care less about the outdated sales techniques still being used to snare them.
+Remote or virtual selling is the new normal.
+Meaning, a new type of buyer has entered the sales process, one who is practically a digital native, informed, armed with information and couldn’t care less about the outdated sales techniques still being used to snare them.

 Even in the digital era, people still buy people.
 So apart from being really knowledgeable on our own product and services, we also need to know the exact value they bring to that specific buyer.
 Selling is about to become highly personalized (using data and AI), so we need to know about the trends, markets, industries and challenges of every customer we want to do business with.